 Waikato DHB has a vibrant primary birthing sector with the highest number of births in a primary birthing facilities and largest choice of facilities in New Zealand.
 Primary birthing facilities are midwifery led and provide birth and postnatal care closer to home in a comfortable setting suitable for women who have a low risk, complication free pregnancy.
-Waikato DHB has four primary birthing units (located at Thames and in its three rural hospitals), plus contracts with 6 primary birthing facilities located across the Waikato area.
+Waikato DHB has three primary birthing units (located at Thames and in its two rural hospitals), plus contracts with six primary birthing facilities located across the Waikato area.

 Waikato Pregnancy and Parenting Education

-Also known as childbirth education, antenatal classes, Hapu Wānanga (Māori based), Tapuaki (Pacific based).
+Also known as childbirth education, antenatal classes, can also be Hapu Wānanga (Māori based) or Tapuaki (Pacific based).
 Attending pregnancy and parenting education can help you learn more about pregnancy and how to prepare for labour, birth and the first few weeks after baby is born.
 You can take your partner, support person and relatives/whānau with you.
 Waikato DHB funds over 13 pregnancy and parenting education classes ran by qualified childbirth educators – these classes are free to women living in the Waikato DHB area.
-There are also 4 pregnancy and birthing classes in Waikato ran by childbirth educators not funded by Waikato DHB which may charge for attendance.
+There are also pregnancy and birthing classes in Waikato ran by childbirth educators not funded by Waikato DHB which may charge for attendance.

 Waikato Hospital Maternity Services

 Delivery Suite has 7 birthing rooms.
 Following birth, well women can choose to go home from delivery suite or directly to a local primary birthing facility for postnatal care.
 Waikato Hospital has 20 postnatal beds for short term care for women who need some hospital care before they move to a primary birth facility or provides all postnatal care for women who have complications during birth or following birth and require care from the obstetric team.

 - Women’s Health Clinics, Level B3 Elizabeth Rothwell Building

 - Maternity Day Assessment Unit, Level B3 Elizabeth Rothwell Building

 - Women’s Assessment Unit, Level B2 Elizabeth Rothwell Building